grmelacz/esp8266-homekit-infrared-remote/README.md

 ### The auto turn-off feature

 The auto turn-off function is needed as there is currently (as of 2/2022) no easy way to read the Apple TV status (whether it is on or off) and use that to turn the speakers on or off too.
 But once my TV is turned on, I may use the fact it's USB port is powered.
-This way I'm able to create a HomeKit sensor that gets triggered once the ESP module boots up & each 8 minutes.
+This way I'm able to create a HomeKit sensor (see the [esp8266-homekit-watchdog](https://github.com/grmelacz/esp8266-homekit-watchdog) project) that gets triggered once the ESP module boots up & each 8 minutes.
 With a bit of HomeKit automation, I'm able to trigger the Remote module once the TV sensor is triggered to keep it on.
 And once the power from use TV USB goes away, the speakers are automatically turned off after 10 minutes of inactivity.

 ## Some images